Panic Disorder Therapy in Los Angeles

 Why Panic Takes Hold

-The panic attacks themselves aren't usually what makes panic disorder so disabling.
-It's the fear of panic attacks that shrinks your life.
 You have an attack.
 You start avoiding where it happened.
 You scan your body for warning signs.
 That hypervigilance creates more anxiety, more physical symptoms, which you interpret as signs of impending attack.
 The fear feeds itself.

 COGNITIVE BEHAVIORAL THERAPY